Arid Forest Research Institute

 Arid Forest Research Institute (ICFRE-AFRI) is a research institute situated in Jodhpur, Rajasthan, India.
 The institute conducts scientific research in forestry in order to provide technologies to increase the vegetative cover and to conserve biodiversity in the hot arid and semi-arid regions of Rajasthan and Gujarat.
-It operates under the Indian Council of Forestry Research and Education (ICFRE) of the Ministry of Environment and Forests, Government of India.
+It helps to provide data and information to prevent and mitigate water scarcity related problems which affect the environment and people.
+It operates under the Indian Council of Forestry Research and Education (ICFRE) of the Ministry of Environment, Forest and Climate Change, Government of India.

 About

-The Arid Forest Research Institute was established in 1987 to cater the forestry research needs of the arid and semi-arid region of Rajasthan, Gujarat, Dadra and Nagar Haveli, and Daman-Diu.
+The Arid Forest Research Institute was established in 1985 to cater the forestry research needs of the arid and semi-arid region of Rajasthan, Gujarat, Dadra and Nagar Haveli, and Daman-Diu.

 The institute is situated on Jodhpur Pali Road (NH 65) in a campus spreading over 66 hectares, housing office buildings, laboratories, a library-cum-information center, community center, guest house, scientist hostel and residential quarters.

 The institute has an additional campus at Plot No. 729 adjoining CAZRI.
 The institute also has three experimental areas and a model nursery within the vicinity of the main campus.

 History

-The Institute of Arid Zone Forestry Research started as the Centre of Forest Research Institute(FRI) in June, 1987.
+The Institute of Arid Zone Forestry Research started as the Centre of Forest Research Institute (FRI) in June 1987.
 However, the activities of establishing the institute were intensified with the issuing of formal office order no, 4-14/87-RT dated 13.04.1988 of ministry of Environment & Forest, New Delhi and the institute started working under the Indian Council of Forestry Research & Education (ICFRE).
 During this period the efforts concentered mainly on land procurement, occupation of private building and creating modest facilities of research, discussing and finalizing the modalities of recruitment, arranging seminars etc. During this period attempts were made to identify problems in arid zone forestry and a few preliminary trials were also initiated.

 However, the Institute of Arid Zone Forestry Research (IAZFR) was renamed as the Arid Forest Research Institute (AFRI) in April 1992.

 The institute is headed by the director supported by a group coordinator (research) and coordinator (facilities).
 The institute has six divisions with well-equipped laboratories and technical manpower, namely: